-This site contains an introduction to the basic concepts and mathematics involved in tube amp building; A special emphasis is placed on the design of power supplies.
-The contents of the guide can be accessed in menu to the left, and it will continue to be updated, expanded and maintained.
+This site contains an introduction to the basic concepts and mathematics, involved in Hi-Fi, tube amp building.
+A special emphasis is placed on the design of power supplies.
+The contents of the guide can be accessed via the navigation menu, and it will continue to be updated, expanded and maintained.
 The object of this site is to provide a solid, mathematical reference for tube amp builders.
-Comments, suggestions or criticisms may be sent to me here.
+Comments, suggestions and criticisms may be sent to me in the contact form - below.

 Pictured above is the classic Leak 12/Plus.

 From the 1950s, a Basic Vacuum Tube Amplifier instructional video.
 For best results, watch it on youtube.

 Recently, the site has been updated: dead links pruned, corrections in the math chapter, CSS tweaks, etc.

 Over the past few days, minimal changes have been made to the website's design.
 This site continues to be repaired, updated and maintained - despite the utter lack of blog posts.